JPiao/Memories-app/README.md

 # Memories-app
-save your favourite memories by importing photos and add descriptions
+save your favourite memories by importing photos and adding descriptions